sshyran/tvb-recon/README.md

     - <i>path_to_configurations_folder</i> represents the path to the patient configuration files (e.g. data_folder/configurations)
     - <i>path_to_dax_folder</i> represents the folder where the dax will be generated (e.g. data_folder/configurations/dax)

-    This entry point has the disadvantage that the user should manually fill in all the configuration files.
+    This entry point has the disadvantage that the user should manually fill in all the configuration files under <i>configurations</i> folder.

 - <b>run_sequential.py</b>
     <br> This is a little more complex.
 It is used to start pipeline runs for a list of patients with similar configurations.
 As the name is suggesting, the runs will be started sequentially.
     <br> Command to launch the pipeline with this script: <b><i>python run_sequentially.py</i></b>
-    <br> This script does not need arguments, but it needs the user to define the necessary configurations inside it.
-The necessary configurations are described bellow:
+    <br> This script does not need arguments, but it needs the user to edit the necessary configurations inside file <i>run_sequential.py</i>.
+The configurations to edit are described bellow:
     - <b>PATH_TO_INPUT_SUBJ_FOLDERS</b>: path to the folder where you keep your patient raw data (e.g. data_folder/raw_data)
     - <b>PATH_TO_SUBJ_CONFIG_FOLDERS</b>: path to the folder where you keep your patient configurations (e.g. data_folder/configurations)
     - <b>PATH_TO_OUTPUT_SUBJ_FOLDER</b>: path to the folder where you want your outputs to be saved (e.g. data_folder/outputs)